Laurence Olivier

 Nazi hunter Ezra Lieberman discovers a sinister and bizarre plot to rekindle the Third Reich.

-The Bannfoot Ferry The Bannfoot Ferry (2024) Character: Self (archive)
+The Bannfoot Ferry The Bannfoot Ferry (2024) Character: Self (archive footage)

 A forgotten history of Northern Ireland is unveiled through a journey into Ulster Television’s archives, and the rediscovery of the first locally-produced network drama, Boatman Do Not Tarry.